-Fine wine labels have become massively important in terms of brand, value and aesthetic appeal for investment wines.
+Fine wine labels have become important in terms of brand, value and aesthetic appeal for investment wines.
 Bordeaux First Growth, Chateau Mouton Rothschild has been the industry leader of the growing adoption of top producers commissioning great artists to design labels and in turn creating collector appeal.
-Wine bottle label information can sometimes get, not lost, but certainly diluted in the process.
-We explain here what fine wine labels tell you.
+Wine bottle label information can sometimes get diluted in the process.
+Here’s what you can learn from a fine wine label.

 Every wine producer in the world must provide certain key information on their label:

 The value of many fine wines is intrinsically linked to brand and for many, particularly Bordeaux and Burgundy producers with centuries of heritage, labels have helped forge iconic brands over the years.
-The clear portrayal of the brand name on a bottle is key to the value of the wine and the quality therein.
+The clear portrayal of the brand name on a bottle identifies the quality of the wine and its perceived value.

-Producers very often produce a number of wines but are more likely than not to have developed their reputation from their Grand Vin, or first wine.
-The very best grapes, and the plots they originate from are generally retained for these top wines, but producers often own vineyards in different regions, even countries but still want to retain a connection to brand.
-In terms of fine wine investment we are generally only interested in the First and Second wine labels of the most iconic producers.
+Vineyards and wine estates often produce a number of wines but are more likely than not to have developed their reputation from their Grand Vin, or first wine.
+The very best grapes, and the plots they originate from are generally retained for these top wines.
+Producers often own vineyards in different regions, even countries but still want to retain and promote connection to the key brand.

-In terms of names, producers of investment grade wines generally name wines after the family or vineyard names and local historical figures such as Dom Perignon.
-Of the older ones, some of these may have evolved over time and others are centuries old.
-Others have adopted highly memorable names such as Cheval Blanc and Screaming Eagle.
+Producers of investment-grade wines generally name wines after the family or vineyard, or influential historical figures such as Dom Perignon.
+Of the older estates, some of these may have evolved over time as vineyards have been acquired and merged and can be centuries old.
+Other wine producers have adopted evocative and highly memorable names such as Cheval Blanc and Screaming Eagle

-The type of grape or grapes used in wine production is the most important factor in determine what a wine will taste like.
-Each varietal lends certain characteristics to a wine in terms of taste, acidity and fruit, alcoholic content, and tannins providing structure and ageing capacity.
+The type of grape or grapes used in wine production is the most important factor to determine the characteristics of a wine in terms of taste, acidity and fruit, alcoholic content, and tannins providing structure and ageing capacity.
 Fine wine labels may not always include grape type and may just state region, which is why understanding common grape types grown in a particular area is helpful when buying wine.

 The vintage on a wine label denotes the year the grapes were harvested and is really important, particularly for fine wine investment.
 Understanding the age of a wine helps us all to be clear on its readiness to be drunk, or just as important, when it might be expected to go past its optimum drinking window.